Collateral (film): Plot

-Overwhelmed, Max steals Vincent's briefcase and runs, eventually hurling it onto a freeway where it is destroyed.
-Vincent coerces Max to meet drug lord Felix Reyes-Torrena to re-obtain the information on his last two targets.
+Overwhelmed, Max steals Vincent's briefcase, which contains prep information on Vincent's targets, and runs, eventually hurling it onto a freeway where it is destroyed.
+Fanning arrives at the hospital morgue to see the bodies of criminal lawyer Sylvester Clark, Vincent's second target, and the two dead robbers, and realizes that it is the work of a hitman.
+Vincent coerces Max to meet drug lord Felix Reyes-Torrena to re-obtain the information on his final two targets.
 Max, posing as Vincent, acquires the information and leaves.
 Reyes-Torrena orders his men to kill "Vincent" if he does not complete the job.

 Max goes with Vincent to a nightclub, seeking the next target, Peter Lim.
 Fanning seeks a connection between the three victims and visits FBI agent Frank Pedrosa, who identifies the victims as witnesses in a federal grand jury which will indict Reyes-Torrena the following day.
 Pedrosa sees FBI surveillance of Max entering and leaving Reyes-Torrena's bar, concludes that Max is the hitman and orders the FBI agents to protect Lim.
 At the nightclub, Vincent blends in with the drunk and dancing crowd, then kills Reyes-Torrena's hitmen, Lim, and his bodyguards.
 Fanning rescues Max and smuggles him outside, but Vincent fatally shoots Fanning and coerces Max back into the cab.

 Following their getaway, Max and Vincent get into an argument, with Max repeating Vincent's nihilistic rhetoric about the value of human life.
 The argument eventually culminates in Max deliberately crashing the cab, attempting to kill Vincent, but it instead only wounds him.
 Vincent escapes, but a police officer tries to arrest Max after seeing the corpse in the trunk.
 Max notices Vincent's open laptop, which reveals that his final target is Annie.
-Max overpowers the police officer, takes his gun and rushes toward Annie's office building.
+Max overpowers the police officer, takes a firearm Vincent left behind, and rushes toward Annie's office building.

-Stealing a bystander's phone, Max calls Annie to warn her and urge her to call 911.
+Stealing a bystander's phone, Max calls Annie to warn her and urge her to call 9-1-1, while learning Annie was prosecuting against Reyes-Torrena and every target was part of her team.
 Vincent arms himself with a gun from a security guard and corners Annie, but he is shot and wounded by Max, who escapes with Annie on foot.
 Vincent pursues the pair onto a metro rail train.
 Cornered on the train, Max engages Vincent in a shootout, blindly firing at one another through the carriages.
-Vincent attempts to reload his gun, but realises he is fatally wounded with a bullet to the heart, and collapses into a seat.
-Max and Annie get off the train, whilst Vincent's dead body remains riding alone, somewhat proving his worldview correct as the nearby passengers remain unaware of his death.
+Vincent attempts to reload his gun, but realizes he is fatally wounded with a bullet to the abdomen, and collapses into a seat.
+Max and Annie get off the train, leaving Vincent’s body to ride on alone, mirroring a story he told Max when they first met.